 Unit 7: Civil Liberties and Civil Rights

 Students learn about individual rights and liberties found in the Bill of Rights.
-They look at how the establishment clause and the free exercise clause have been interpreted to protect freedom of religion; trace the ever-evolving interpretation of freedom of speech; and learn about freedom of the press, assembly, and petition and the right to privacy.
+They look at how the establishment clause and the free exercise clause have been interpreted to protect freedom of religion, trace the ever-evolving interpretation of freedom of speech, and learn about freedom of the press, assembly, petition, and the right to privacy.
 They study major steps in the fight for equality for African Americans, women, and other minority groups.

-Unit 8: U.S. Government and Politics Review and Exam
+Unit 8: U.S. Government and Politics Semester Review and Test

-Students review what they have learned and take the final exam.
+Students review what they have learned and take the test.